wzhudev/reverse-linear-sync-engine/README.md

 ```

 **Action** and **computed** are core MobX primitives.
 During bootstrapping, these properties are made observable by directly calling MobX's `makeObservable` API.

-## Appendix B: What's not covered in this post?

 ---